 One of the big issues facing lawmakers this year is gun control.

-For Roberts, any limitation on his right to own a firearm is a threat to the U.S. Constitution.
+Rally organizer, Dan Roberts, said any limitation on his right to own a firearm is a threat to the U.S. Constitution.